Tubes

 Downhill tubes, commonly referred to as DH tubes, are even more heavy duty, designed for serious downhill riding.
 Thicker than regular tubes, they are also wider in circumference, designed to not expand as they are inflated.
 Not expanding means the rubber doesn’t thin at all, which makes pinch flats more unlikely, and also means that a punctured DH tube will deflate and not pop like a regular tube can in some circumstances.

 DH thorn tubes are also available, even thicker and more puncture resistant.
-On the far opposite end of the spectrum from DH thorn tubes are ultralight tubes, which cut weight fractionally when speed performance is the biggest goal, but also go flat more easily.
+On the far opposite end of the spectrum from DH thorn tubes are ultralight tubes.
+They cut weight fractionally when speed performance is the biggest goal, but also go flat more easily.
 If speed is the primary objective, it might give bigger returns to look at upgrading the tires.

 Slime is sometimes brought up as an answer to flats.
-Slime is a green goo injected into your tubes that is designed to plug punctures as they happen and then dry in place.
+A green goo injected into your tubes, Slime is designed to plug punctures as they happen and then dry in place.
 The problem with Slime is that, when it fails, it gets green goo all over everything and makes it tough to change the tube.

 There are alternatives that don’t involve tubes at all: tubular and tubeless tires.
-Tubular tires are found on high-performance road racing bikes, and are tires and tubes in one.
+Tubular tires go on high-performance road racing bikes, and are tires and tubes in one.
 They fit on rims made specifically for them, and are glued in place.
-They are extremely difficult and expensive to replace when they go flat, so are not the ideal choice for most riders.
+Extremely difficult and expensive to replace when they go flat, tubulars aren’t the ideal choice for most riders.

 Tubeless tires allow the use of lower air pressure for better traction without the possibility of pinch flats, as there is no tube to be pinched between the rim and an obstacle.
 The rim must be airtight, though, and a rider has to carry a spare tube in case they get any kind of puncture.
 Tubeless tires are also extremely difficult to seat on the tire.